scholar-of-artifice/scholar-of-artifice/README.md

 ## 📡 Collaboration

-I am currently open to discussing roles in Data Engineering and ML Ops.
+I am currently open to discussing roles in the UK or USA.
 Please refer to contact details provided in my CV.

 <!--